ctu-mrs/ctu-mrs.github.io/docs/software/gdb.md

 **GOOD HUNTING!**

 [^1]: The `-O0` flag of `gcc`/`g++` disables optimizations, which makes debugging easier (although it potentially makes your program run slower). `-g` turns on generation of debugging symbols, which enables you to inspect code, print values of variables etc. during debugging.
-[^2]: The `debug_roslaunch` script is a utility script, which will create a tmux split to separate output/output of your node and GDB in order to make debugging clearer.
-You can find it in the `uav_core` repository in case you don't have it.
+[^2]: The `debug_roslaunch` script is a utility script, which will create a tmux split separating output of your node and output of GDB in order to make debugging clearer.
+You can find it in the [`mrs_uav_core`](https://github.com/ctu-mrs/mrs_uav_core) repository in case you don't have it.